 The Bionics Institute has an impressive track record of translating medical device concepts into clinical reality, dating back to 1986 when it was founded by Professor Graeme Clark.

-Since then, Bionics Institute researchers have developed medical devices that will change the lives of people living with Alzheimer’s disease, hearing impairment, Parkinson’s disease, Crohn’s disease, epilepsy and rheumatoid arthritis.
+Since then, Bionics Institute researchers have developed medical devices that could change the lives of people living with Alzheimer’s disease, hearing impairment, Parkinson’s disease, Crohn’s disease, epilepsy and rheumatoid arthritis.

-This work has been overseen by leading researchers in Director and Head of Research roles, including Professor Rob Shepherd AM and Professor James Fallon.
+This work has been overseen by leading researchers in Director and Chief Technology Officer roles, including Professor Rob Shepherd AM and Professor James Fallon.
+This includes:

 Australiaʼs first-generation bionic eye prototype implanted in clinical trials in 2018, commercialised by Bionic Vision Technologies.